 Professional events are valuable ways to learn about growth and development in your industry.
 Local companies, business associations, and professional groups often host seminars, forums, or workshops that can give you direct access and insight to experts in your profession.
 Treat these events as constructive networking opportunities to brainstorm and share ideas with colleagues who can provide fresh insight and perspective.

-While continuing education and certification programs typically require a more intensive time and financial obligation, they can help boost reliability, and demonstrate commitment to your profession.
-According to the 2016 State of Independence in America, as many as 60% of independent consultants boast specialization or certifications in their field.
+While continuing education and certification programs typically require a more intensive time and financial obligation, they can help boost reliability, and demonstrate a commitment to your profession.
 Becoming proficient in a new software platform before it becomes mainstream, committing to upholding industry standards through a certification program, or staying on top of market trends by taking a class can increase your income and position you competitively within your line of business.

 No matter which tactic you choose, maintaining expertise in your field shows clients you are well informed and dedicated.
 Set yourself up for success by investing in your skills and knowledge today.